Orbotics/conventions/README.md

 <br>

 There are three core components when opening a PR:
-1. **Title**: Please enter in the follow format: {Ticket Name} `[Ticket-{Number}]`
+1. **Title**: Please enter in the following format: {Ticket Name} `[Ticket-{Number}]`
 2. **Description**: There are three sections that should be in every PR.
 The Description includes a brief summary of what the PR is for and a link to the Taiga ticket.
 The Solution includes how you solved the problem detailed in the Description.
-The Verficiation details what testing you did to make sure your code works the way it should (e.g. deploying it to the RoboRio and doing test runs).
+The Verification details what testing you did to make sure your code works the way it should (e.g. deploying it to the RoboRio and doing test runs).
 3. **Right Column**: This column allows you to add metadata for the PR.
 Assign yourself as a reviewer and add an appropriate label.

 <br>